Character Name: Zach Toran

 “And probably in contact with Genocide,” Archer added.
 “He’s got all the training and implants.
 They’ll plug him into a Knight again.”

 “And he’ll come looking for us?”
-Mary Toran said flatly.
+Marie Toran said flatly.

 “Most likely,” Archer admitted.